‘ The truth of cessation is a personal discovery. It is not mystical and does not have any

 in burnished maroon and gold, reflecting

-the luminous face of Mao Zedong on a 100 yuan note.
+the neon face of Mao Zedong on a 100 yuan note.

 The father presses the boy’s hand against the zhabje ,